 Now it is time for the citizens of the United States to begin considering whether a peaceful breakup of their own far larger and richer nation would be much more preferable in comparison with the possible alternatives.
 Careful planning and a clear sense of this nation's past history will be essential to securing a favorable outcome from these deliberations.
-The way this could be done is shown below: With two exceptions it mimics the actual presidential election outcome of 2020.
+One way this could be done is shown below: With two exceptions it mimics the actual presidential election outcome of 2020.
+This option is referred to here as "The Creation of Four New Nations," and it is discussed fully in Section 7 below.